(888) 595-9101 Call Now For Pricing and Availability

 What Causes Sundowning?

 There have been massive amounts of research to determine the cause of sundown syndrome, however, there is no exact defining cause.
 Many medical professionals believe there is a strong link between the setting of the sun and the onset of sundown syndrome symptoms, hence the name of the disorder.
+This fading light seems to act as a trigger.
+Although the exact biological mechanisms remain under investigation.

 Some doctors feel that sundown syndrome is triggered by a hormonal imbalance that occurs in the evening hours that has a negative effect on a memory patient's circadian rhythm.
 Other doctors have put forth that sundown syndrome is caused by an excessive amount of stimulation to the senses during the day.
 They feel that this stimulation causes mental stress that results in behavioral changes in the evening.
 There are even medical professionals that feel sundown syndrome is a result of anxiety or fatigue.
 Regardless of the exact causes, everyone agrees that memory patients suffer from this ailment more often than regular seniors which implies that it is all tied to the same part of the brain.
+This common denominator is the underlying neurological damage caused by dementia.

 How Can I Find A Care Facility for A Senior Who Suffers from Sundowners Syndrome?